Coneja-Chibi/The-HawThorne-Directives/readme.md

 HawThorne gives the AI a job instead.
 A title, a department, a predecessor to evaluate, standards to meet, anti-patterns to avoid, and a structured thought process to run before writing a single word.
 The AI isn't told to produce good fiction.
 It's told it's the third Director on shift today and the previous one left a mess and the Scene Pulse is about to fire and there's a sticky note on the monitor from GRAZE complaining about the slow burn.

 The system is large because the problem is large.
 AI doesn't degrade from lack of instruction.
-It degrades from lack of structure.
-HawThorne is the structure.
+It degrades from staleness.
+HawThorne has solved that.

 ---